albrow/zoom/README.md

 }
 ```

-If you pass in nil to Init, Zoom will use all the default values.
-Any fields in the Configuration struct
+If you pass in `nil` to `Init`, Zoom will use all the default values.
+Any fields in the `Configuration`
-that are empty (i.e. an empty string or 0) will fall back to their default values, so you only need to
+struct that are empty (i.e. an empty string or 0) will fall back to their default values, so you only need
-provide a Configuration struct with the fields you want to change.
+to provide a `Configuration` struct with the fields you want to change.

 Models